-Dreams from My Father: A Story of Race and Inheritance by Barack Obama.
-This well written memoir is an honest portrayal of the successes and struggles of being raised as a black child in a white family.
+Dreams from My Father: A Story of Race and Inheritance by Barack Obama – This well-written memoir is an honest portrayal of the successes and struggles of being raised as a black child in a white family.
 Although Obama is mixed race, the world perceived him as black, and he had to learn to live in American society as a black man.
 His journey was not always smooth and his struggles were not those of an average American adolescent, but he survived and obviously has flourished.
 The love and support of his mother and grandparents supported and grounded him.
 This is a great resource to help white parents understand from a black child’s perspective what it is like to be raised in a white family and society.
-It was written shortly after he left law school, and is not a political book.
+Obama wrote Dreams from My Father shortly after he graduated law school, before he entered politics.

-In Their Voices: Black Americans on Transracial Adoption by Rhonda Roorda (adult transracial adoptee) – We loved this book for its insight and its message.
-It is a great starting place for transracial adoption parents to have a better understanding of what it means to be black in America.
-Roorda also does a good job of summarizing the history of transracial adoption in the US.
-There is an appendix full of tips for parents on how best to raise interracially adopted kids.
-This one is a keeper and belongs on the bookshelf of any parent who adopts across racial lines.
+In Their Voices: Black Americans on Transracial Adoption by Rhonda Roorda – This book is a great starting place for transracial adoption parents to have a better understanding of what it means to be black in America.
+Roorda does a good job of summarizing the history of transracial adoption in the US.
+There is an appendix full of tips for parents on how best to raise transracially adopted kids.
+This one’s a keeper and belongs on the bookshelf of any parent who adopts across racial lines.
 While appropriate for all types of transracial adoption, it is specifically written for adoptions where the parents are white and the kids are black.
-Listen to our interview with Rhonda Roorda on the Creating a Family radio show – Adult Transracial Adoptees Teach Us About Adoption
+Listen to our interview with Rhonda Roorda on the Creating a Family podcast – Adult Transracial Adoptees Teach Us About Adoption.

-In Their Own Voices, In Their Parents’ Voices, and In Their Siblings’ Voices by Rita Simon & Rhonda Roorda – In Their Own Voices is a collection of interviews with young adult transracial adoptees, and In Their Parents’ Voices, as the title suggests, is an interview of parents who have adopted in the first wave of transracial adoptions.
-In Their Siblings’ Voices is a story of 20 white non-adopted siblings who grew up with black or biracial brothers and sisters.
-The first book answers the questions like, “how does being raised by parent’s of a different race affect a young adult’s racial and social identities, their choice of friends and marital partners, and their lifestyles?”
-In the second book, parents discuss what worked in parenting and what would they do different.
-In the third book, the children of the families in the other two books share their experiences with multiracial adoption.
+In Their Own Voices, In Their Parents’ Voices, and In Their Siblings’ Voices by Rita Simon & Rhonda Roorda – This trio of books looks at transracial adoption through the eyes of the adoptees, their parents and their adopted siblings.
+In Their Own Voices is a collection of interviews with young adult transracial adoptees, and answers questions such as how does being raised by parents of a different race affects a young adult’s racial and social identities, their choice of friends and marital partners, and their lifestyles.
+In Their Parents’ Voices, as the title suggests, is a collection of interviews with parents who have adopted in the first wave of transracial adoptions, and focuses on what the parents through work and what they would do differently.
+In Their Siblings’ Voices is a story of 20 white non-adopted siblings who grew up with black or biracial brothers and sisters and their experiences with multiracial adoption.

-Outsiders Within: Writing on Transracial Adoption edited by Jane Jeong Tranka, Julia Chinyere Oparah and Sun Yung Shin.
-I’ll have to be honest that this was a hard book for me to read; however, this collection of essays, focusing on the darker side of transracial adoption, is important for us to consider since the authors are the ultimate experts–adult transracial adoptees.
+Outsiders Within: Writing on Transracial Adoption edited by Jane Jeong Tranka, Julia Chinyere Oparah and Sun Yung Shin – This collection of essays, fiction, poetry, and art give a less optimistic view of transracial adoption, and I’ll admit that this was a hard book for me to read.
+However, it’s not fair to our children to look at transracial adoption with our rose-tinted glasses firmly on, and this point of view, which focuses on the darker side of transracial adoption, is important for us to consider since the authors are the ultimate experts–adult transracial adoptees.
 I question whether they are a representative sample, but I imagine the editors would say that it wasn’t their intent to give a representative view.